blukatdevelopment/UnchainedWorldsOld/core_rules.md

 ### Conditions

+#### Down
+A creature is downed when their hit points fall below 1.
+A downed creature is paralyzed, knocked prone, and incoming attacks deal critical damage.
+At the start of a downed creature's turn, it must expend a stamina die to make a death saving throw, or else immediately die.
+The expended stamina die is added to the creature's hit points, and the down condition is removed if the creature's hit points are 1 or more.
+A creature may be stabilized if a creature uses it's action to make a DC 15 medicine check from within 5ft.

 #### Blinded
 - can't see and automatically fail any check requiring sight
 - attack rolls against have advantage